Nucleus Capture by Macroscopic Dark Matter: Radiative capture cross section

 In the low energy limit, we have found that the ratio of the radiative capture to elastic scattering cross sections scales as $\Rsol^{-3/2}$.
 Extrapolating this behavior to large $\Rsol$ indicates that the radiative capture cross section scales as $\Rsol^{1/2}$.
 We estimate that for $k \Rsol \gg1$ the $\sigma_\gamma$ should saturate to \beqa \sigma_\gamma \sim 60 \,{\rm GeV}^{-2} \times \left(\frac{10^{-3}}{v}\right)\, \left(\frac{\Rsol}{10^5~{\rm GeV}^{-1}} \right)^{1/2}~. \eeqa

 Alternatively, this ratio can be estimated from neutron radiative capture data (see Fig.~\ref{fig:nuclear}).
 The data are plotted as a function of the incident neutron momentum.
-Since the relevant comparison for determining the large $R$ limit is $k R \gg 1$, the limit is expected to be reached at large kinetic energy when the momentum becomes comparable to the effective inverse radius of the nucleus.
-Only for relatively heavy elements does radiative capture reach the large $k R$ limit below the complicated MeV scale.
+Since the relevant comparison for determining the large $\Rsol$ limit is $k \Rsol \gg 1$, the limit is expected to be reached at large kinetic energy when the momentum becomes comparable to the effective inverse radius of the nucleus.
+Only for relatively heavy elements does radiative capture reach the large $k \Rsol$ limit below the complicated MeV scale.
 The data are not sufficiently homogeneous across different nuclei to determine a clear numerical pattern.
-Nevertheless, the ratios are seen to follow the expected qualitative behavior, going to a smooth function in the large $k R$ limit (the region to the right of the resonance region).
+Nevertheless, the ratios are seen to follow the expected qualitative behavior, going to a smooth function in the large $k \Rsol$ limit (the region to the right of the resonance region).
 The ratios of radiative capture to elastic scattering cross sections for isotopes of uranium, tungsten and silver are shown in Fig.~\ref{fig:nuclear} using the TENDL-2017 model~\cite{osti_22131266,2017EPJWC.14607006S}.
-These nuclei are chosen as cases where there is a significant amount of data that agree with the model.
+These nuclei are chosen as cases where there is a significant amount of data that agree with the model, as the quality and availability of data varies widely between different isotopes.